raspberrypilearning/party-popper/en/step_2.md

 If the RGB LED doesn't light up:
 + Check that the jumper wires are connected to the correct pins
 + Check for any lose connections
-+ Check the LED has not blown
++ Check the LED has not blown (broken) by swapping it with another LED

 --- /collapse ---